nonnoxer/CEP_final_project_NatanaelAkshay/README.md

 # Learning Journey Allocation

-This learning journey (LJ) allocation program is designed to allocate students to certain LJ.
-This program takes in 2 separate files which contain all the necessary data and outputs 3 sets of files for convenience.
+This learning journey (LJ) allocation program is designed to allocate students to certain LJs.

-The program will first sort the applications by time submitted, before allocating students to various LJs according to time submitted, choice, and available slots.
-Invalid submissions will be allocated to the first LJ with available slots.

 ## Features

+* Takes in 2 input files containing LJ data and student data
+* Sorts submissions chronologically
+* Outputs 3 sets of files
 * Able to handle student names with a comma in the middle (*eg. "Lee, Bob"*)
 * Able to take in 2 date formats ("-" or "/")
+* Able to assign invalid submissions to random available LJ

 ## Getting Started
 ### Prerequisites